aaromalonline/aaromalanil_horizon_s2/Matplotlib-PlotNeighbours/README.md

 ## Setting up & running `main.py`

-NP :- commands written to run on linux distros specifically ubuntu

 Make sure to clone the repo and cd into matplotlib using git clone first, then continue with initializing/activating the venv followed by installing required modules (matplotlib) from requirements.txt to the activated venv as follows :
 ```sh
 git clone https://github.com/aaromalonline/aaromalanil_horizon_s2.git